brenna/brennaobrien.com/blog/_posts/2012-07-31-adventures-in-stylesheeting.md

 ### Nothing gold can stay: Enter the Preprocessor

 As I moved on to bigger projects, I began employing several tools to help streamline my development even further.
-The idealist in me would love so much to create some sort of minimalist Grand Unified Stylesheet (chasing GUS) on every project, but it just ceases to be realistic on a large scale site.
+The idealist in me would love so much to create some sort of minimalist Grand Unified Stylesheet on every project, but it just ceases to be realistic on a large scale site.
 There will always be small exceptions to the generalizations you create.
 And, to style these exceptions, you’ll just end up writing lots of code that overwrites your precious cascade.
 It felt like I was back where I started; writing things twice (or more) and stuck with an inefficient, hard-to-maintain stylesheet.

 Lucky for me, CSS Preprocessors were starting to crop up.
 Preprocessors essentially extend the capabilities of CSS, allowing us to use all sorts of magical things that every other developer already gets to use (i.e. variables, functions, conditionals).
 It sounded quite promising, so I gave [LESS][2] a go and was instantly impressed with the efficiency it brought to writing CSS.